Triennial Convention: Beliefs

 The Triennial Convention also had the New Hampshire Confession of Faith of 1833.
 The New Hampshire Confession was drafted by John Newton Brown, D.D.
-(1803–1868), and other ministers, and also adopted by the New Hampshire Baptist Convention.
+(1803–1868), and other ministers, and was adopted by the New Hampshire Baptist Convention.
 The controversy of those days was free will versus predestination.
 While the New Hampshire Confession is shorter than the Philadelphia Confession, it affirms the Philadelphia Confession.
 The New Hampshire Confession states that "[Humans] by voluntary transgression fell from the holy and happy state [they were created]" and that "We believe that Election [predestination] is the eternal purpose of God, according to which he graciously regenerates, sanctifies, and saves sinners".
 However, many saw the New Hampshire Confession as accepting free will.
 The Free Will Baptists in the Northeast and West accepted the confession, while Calvinist Baptists in the Southeast rejected the confession but remained in the Triennial Convention.